-Best Carrier For Xiaomi Phones In The US?
+What’s the Best Carrier For Xiaomi Phones in the USA?

 Which Xiaomi Phones Work In The USA?

 All Xiaomi phones will work in the USA.
-In that you’ll be able to switch them on and connect them to your home’s WiFi network.
-Where things get a little more complicated is to do with carriers.
+In that, you’ll be able to switch them on and connect them to your home’s WiFi network.
+Where things get a little more complicated has to do with carriers.
 Not all US carriers support Xiaomi.
+So, how do you find one that does?

 If you want a quick answer about whether your Xiaomi phone will work in the USA, use this tool – it will tell you exactly which carrier works with your specific Xiaomi phone model.

-The tool itself is a little clunky, but it gets the job done.
+The tool itself is clunky, but it gets the job done.
 If you cannot be bothered to do that, my advice would be to ALWAYS go with either Mint Mobile or T-Mobile for Xiaomi phones in the US – they both support four out of the six bands used by Xiaomi phones.

 However, it WILL depend on the model you’re buying.
-Therefore, you need to check the phone’s bands and then check whether these bands are supported by T-Mobile or Mint.
-Most new Xiaomi phones – those from the last couple of years – should run fine on Mint Mobile and T-Mobile.
+Therefore, you need to check the phone’s frequency bands and then see if T-Mobile or Mint supports these bands.
+Most new Xiaomi devices– those from the last couple of years – should run fine on Mint Mobile and T-Mobile.

-And the reason is because Mint and T-Mobile support the bands that modern Xiaomi phones user for 3G and 4G LTE.
+The reason is that Mint and T-Mobile support the bands that modern Xiaomi phones use for 3G and 4G LTE.

 Can You Run Xiaomi Phone on Verizon?